apache/flink/docs/dev/table/types.md

 ### Data Types in the Table API

 Users of the JVM-based API work with instances of `org.apache.flink.table.types.DataType` within the Table API or when defining connectors, catalogs, or user-defined functions.
+Users of the Python API work with instances of `pyflink.table.types.DataType` within the Python Table API or when defining Python user-defined functions.

 A `DataType` instance has two responsibilities:
-- **Declaration of a logical type** which does not imply a concrete physical representation for transmission or storage but defines the boundaries between JVM-based languages and the table ecosystem.
+- **Declaration of a logical type** which does not imply a concrete physical representation for transmission or storage but defines the boundaries between JVM-based/Python languages and the table ecosystem.
-- *Optional:* **Giving hints about the physical representation of data to the planner** which is useful at the edges to other APIs .
+- *Optional:* **Giving hints about the physical representation of data to the planner** which is useful at the edges to other APIs.
+This is currently only available in the Java/Scalar Table API and still not available in the Python Table API.

 For JVM-based languages, all pre-defined data types are available in `org.apache.flink.table.api.DataTypes`.

-It is recommended to add a star import to your table programs for having a fluent API:
+For Python language, those types are available in `pyflink.table.types.DataTypes`.

 <div class="codetabs" markdown="1">

 <div data-lang="Java" markdown="1">
+It is recommended to add a star import to your table programs for having a fluent API:

 {% highlight java %}
 import static org.apache.flink.table.api.DataTypes.*;